fjall-rs/fjall-rs.github.io/src/content/blog/2024-06-08_bf-hash-sharing.md

 }
 ```

-A bloom filters thus can be configured using four dimensions:
+A bloom filter thus can be described using four dimensions:

 - bit array size (m)
 - number of hash functions (k)